Yizhe2020/SquirrelProject/README.md

 # Squirrel-Tracker

 ## Background Description
 This is a web-app to keep track of all the known squirrels in Central Park.
-We used 2018 Central Park Squirrel Census data.
-The users are allowed to add, update and view squirrel data.This web-app is created based on Django framework and Python3 tools.
+The users are allowed to view, update and add squirrel data.
+This web-app is created based on Django framework and Python3 tools.

 ### L&Z:
 #### UNIs: [yl4559, jz3282]
 * Yizhe Li: yl4559
 * Jiaqi Zhu: jz3282

-## Functions
+## Features
-The app provides users a map displaying locations of the squirrel sightings in Central Park.
-In additions, users can view, update and add the sightings of squirrels as well as view some general statistics of squirrels data.

 ### Main page
 * Link to Map can be found at this page
 * Link to Sightings can be found at this page
+* Link to add can be found at this page
 * Link to general stats of all squirrels can be found at this page
 ```bash
 Located at: /